-Stefano Moscato has been teaching civil litigation courses for over 15 years, both in the traditional law school doctrinal lecture classroom as well as in a clinical/experiential education setting.
+Stefano Moscato has been teaching civil litigation courses since 2002, both in the traditional law school doctrinal lecture classroom as well as in a clinical/experiential education setting.
 At UC Hastings, he has taught Civil Procedure I & II; California Civil Procedure; Employment Discrimination; Depositions; Pretrial Practice; Federal Courts; Professional Responsibility; and Wills & Trusts.
 He strives to integrate practical skills training and problem-solving methods into whatever course he is teaching.

 Professor Moscato received his undergraduate degree in Political Economy of Industrialized Societies from UC Berkeley and his law degree from UCLA School of Law.
 Before going into teaching, he clerked for U.S. District Court Judge Laughlin E. Waters (C.D.
 Cal.) and worked as an employment litigator.

 University of California, Los Angeles - School of Law 1996

 University of California, Berkeley 1991